Soumitra Dutta

 Soumitra Dutta is an Indian academic, author and entrepreneur.
-He was the dean of Saïd Business School at the University of Oxford from June 2022 to September 2025 when he resigned amid harassment allegations against him from a female academic.
-He was previously a professor of management, as well as the former founding dean, at the SC Johnson College of Business at Cornell University in New York.
-He was Dean of SC Johnson College of Business from 2012 to 2018.
+He was the dean of Saïd Business School at the University of Oxford from June 2022 to September 2025, when he resigned.
+His resignation followed allegations of sexual harassment towards a junior academic.
+He was previously a professor of management and the founding dean of the SC Johnson College of Business at Cornell University in New York.
+He was Dean of the SC Johnson College of Business from 2012 to 2018, during which he resigned without an official explanation but continued working as a faculty member.
+A student Republican newspaper rebutted rumors of sexual misconduct.
 Before his appointment to Cornell, he was the Roland Berger professor of business and technology at INSEAD.

-Biography
+Early life and education

 Dutta attended the Indian Institutes of Technology in New Delhi, graduating with a B.Tech. in Electrical Engineering & Computer Science in 1985.
 In 2017, he received a Distinguished Alumnus award from IIT.
 He continued his education at Berkeley University of California, earning an M.S in computer science in 1987, an M.S in Business Administration in 1989, and a Ph.D in computer science in 1990.
-Dutta joined INSEAD's faculty as an Assistant Professor of Information Systems, Technology Management Area in 1989, later serving as Dean of Technology and E-learning, Dean of Executive Education, and Dean of External Relations.